windmill-labs/windmill-push-example/README.md

 # Windmill Push Example

-This repo demonstrates how to push windmill workspaces to a github repository automatically.
+This repo demonstrates how to push definitions from GitHub to Windmill automatically.

 See also
 [backup example](https://github.com/windmill-labs/windmill-backup-example) and